rtCamp/docs.rtcamp.com/rtmedia/getting-started/install-rtmedia/index.markdown

 wordpress_id: 66231
 ---

-## Prerequisites

-Ensure that you have the following installed on your server, before installing *rtMedia*:

-* PHP 5.3 or above

-* cURL and GD libraries

-* WordPress 3.6 or higher (Check [WordPress Installation Documentation](https://codex.wordpress.org/Installing_WordPress))

-## Installation

-You can install the *rtMedia* plugin on your WordPress website in two ways.
-You can either install the *rtMedia* plugin from the WordPress dashboard directly or download it from the WordPress plugin directory and install it manually.
+There are mainly two ways you can install rtMedia plugin on your WordPress website.
+The rtMedia plugin can be downloaded from the WordPress Dashboard directly or also from the WordPress plugin directory.

-### Install rtMedia from your WordPress dashboard
+## Download rtMedia directly from your WordPress Dashboard

 [![install-rtmedia-wordpress-dashboard](http://docs.rtcamp.com/wp-content/uploads/2014/06/install-rtmedia-wordpress-dashboard.png)](http://docs.rtcamp.com/wp-content/uploads/2014/06/install-rtmedia-wordpress-dashboard.png)